 A total of 94 written comments were received - 59 from the horseback-riding community, 15 from the bicycling community, and 20 from hikers/backpackers.
 These individual responses essentially were a reflection of the writer's orientation.
 The horseback riders stated they wanted all existing trails on the north side of the river, including Sal Hollow, open to horses and to be adequately maintained.
 They were also opposed to sharing trails with bicycles, and prefer to see bicycles restricted to the south side of the river.
 The bicyclists stated they wanted to keep Sal Hollow, Buffalo Trail, and the portions of Turnhole Bend Trail open to biking, would like to see Sal Hollow Trail remain closed to horses, and have additional single-track trails be considered on the south side of the river.
 The hikers generally stated the importance of continuing to provide opportunities for hikers and backpackers, and stressed the importance of maintaining existing trails and protecting the park as a natural area.
-A common theme among the comments was an emphasis on seeing the existing trails and
+A common theme among the comments was an emphasis on seeing the existing trails and facilities adequately maintained.

-After analyzing the public comments, park staff input, and governing management documents, four key issues were identified as the scope of primary issues regarding trails and related facili-Project Scope Statement is attached as Appendix 1.
+After analyzing the public comments, park staff input, and governing management documents, four key issues were identified as the scope of primary issues regarding trails and related facilities at Mammoth Cave National Park.
+Questions related to the scope are listed here; the complete Project Scope Statement is attached as Appendix 1.
 Funding, labor, and trail design/management are major considerations for each issue.

-- 1. Visitor Use Issues - Which user group(s) should use which trails? - 2.
-Facilities Issues (trails, parking lots, restrooms, - and type? - Are existing trailheads/parking lots adequate?
+- 1. Visitor Use Issues - Do existing trails meet the needs and desires of the public? - Which user group(s) should use which trails? - 2.
+Facilities Issues (trails, parking lots, restrooms, etc.) - Are existing trails adequate, in terms of length and type? - · What, if any, new trails would be desirable? - Are existing trailheads/parking lots adequate?
 What are future needs?
 Should new lots be considered; should existing lots be expanded/ improved?